SOMBOE!!

 obvious.

-especially porous and after weeks of rain that preceded the battle, the
+after weeks of rain that preceded the battle, the ground was

 armor.
 However, the mud wouldn't stick to more porous materials